yasiryagi/helpdesk/tokenomics/README.md

 #### Types of Tasks
 The tasks associated with these Community Bounties will ideally try to solve some problem either for the community or Jsgenesis, but in some cases, their main purpose will be to create some fun and/or attract new members to the community.

 Over time, the tasks should allow people with different skillsets and interests to participate.
-Most challenges will be easier if you are somewhat technical or creative, but in other situations it will simply require putting in some time and effort:
+Most challenges will be easier if you have some technical or creative skills, but in other situations it will simply require putting in some time and effort:
 - Coding
   - Telegram bots
   - Scripts